oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/overview.md

  - Supplying Kubernetes secrets that resolve macro references within the models.
 For example, a secret can be used to supply a database credential.
  - Updating WDT model files at runtime.
 For example, you can add a data source to a running domain.
 Note that all such updates currently cause the domain to 'roll' in order to take effect.

-This feature is supported for standard WLS domains, Restricted JRF domains, or JRF domains.
+This feature is supported for standard WLS domains, Restricted JRF domains, and JRF domains.

 WDT models are a convenient and simple alternative to WebLogic WLST configuration scripts and templates.
 They compactly define a WebLogic domain using YAML files and support including application archives in a ZIP file.
 The WDT model format is described in the open source, [WebLogic Deploy Tool](https://github.com/oracle/weblogic-deploy-tooling) GitHub project.

-For JRF domains, Model in Image provides additional support for initializing the infrastructure database for a domain when a domain is started for first time, supplying an database password, and obtaining an database wallet for re-use in subsequent restarts of the same domain.
-See [Prerequisites for JRF domain types]({{< relref "/userguide/managing-domains/model-in-image/usage/_index.md#7-prerequisites-for-jrf-domain-types" >}}).
+For JRF domains, Model in Image provides additional support for initializing the infrastructure database for a domain, when a domain is started for the first time, supplying an database password, and obtaining an database wallet for re-use in subsequent restarts of the same domain.
+See [Prerequisites for JRF domain types]({{< relref "/userguide/managing-domains/model-in-image/usage/_index.md#prerequisites-for-jrf-domain-types" >}}).

 #### Runtime behavior overview